LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

-\paragraph{Baselines and metrics.} We compare against text-only baselines: TF-IDF features fed into a linear model and question length.
+\paragraph{Baselines and metrics.} We compare against a 2-layer non-linear MLP probe and text-only baselines: TF-IDF features fed into a linear model and question length.
+The MLP probe's training details are provided in Appendix~\ref{app:Probing_Formulation}.
 For success-rate prediction ($\hat{s}_{\mathrm{MC}}$), we report Spearman rank correlation, since ordering is the key requirement for curriculum learning and prioritisationå.
 For binary success prediction (Maj@K, greedy) we report AUROC, as this measures discrimination quality for routing decisions.

+\paragraph{Models.} We evaluate on a heterogeneous pool of models spanning sizes and reasoning capabilities: GPT-OSS-20B (low/medium/high reasoning), DeepSeek-R1-Distill-Qwen-7B, and Qwen2.5-Math (1.5B, 7B).
+Full generation configurations are provided in Appendix~\ref{sec:model_settings}.